makersacademy/chitter-challenge/README.md

 - add link between maker and peep tables
 - amend peep creation so they store the maker id
 - show the maker details on the peeps list

+Improvements
+- refactor validation into a single method that returns nil or the validated maker